Fma-1/AnalysisIBMcourse/README.md

 # AnalysisIBMcourse

-This is a repository dor coursera valutation
+This is a repository for coursera valutation